 This policy sets forth the Orange County Local Agency Formation Commission's (OC LAFCO's) procedures for handling requests for inspection and/or copying of public records.
-It is designed to be in compliance with the California Public Records Act (Gov. Code § 6250 et seq.) and all existing laws and regulations pertaining to disclosure of public records.
+It is designed to follow the California Public Records Act (Gov. Code §7920.000 et seq.) and all existing laws and regulations pertaining to disclosure of public records.
 If any provision of this policy conflicts with current state or federal law, the law shall take precedence.

-It shall be the policy of OCLAFCO to allow members of the public to inspect and/or receive copies of any records maintained in the Commission's office or OCLAFCO-related records housed in the Orange County Archives, unless such records are restricted by federal or state law, or other regulations.
+It shall be the policy of OC LAFCO to allow members of the public to inspect and/or receive copies of any records maintained in the Commission's office or OC LAFCO-related records housed in the Orange County Records Center, unless such records are restricted by federal or state law, or other regulations.